oroinc/OroHealthCheckBundle/README.md

 least one check has failed, the 502 response code is returned.
 The `/healthcheck/http_status_check/<some_check_id>` path is used for an individual check, with the same response codes.

-OroHealthCheckBundle configures the maintenance mode with a specific duration and checks whether it is expired.
 - The `Oro\Bundle\MaintenanceBundle\Drivers\FileDriver` class is used as maintenance driver.
-- Optionally, you can set a custom `ttl` in the yml configuration or as a CLI command argument (the default time is 600 sec).

 The following example illustrates the configuration which can be used in _config.yml_ to change the behavior of the maintenance mode:
 ```yaml